Happy New Year everyone!

 How are you going to achieve these goals?

-This morning, I read an article by James Clear, in which he recommended focusing on your systems, rather than your goals.
+This morning, I read an article by Phil Grossman, in which he recommended focusing on your systems, rather than your goals.
 Your goal tells you where you want to be, what the result will be, but your systems are what will actually help you get there.

 Your systems will put you on the path to progress, which eventually leads to success.